fmoral2/parser/README.md

 ## Architeture and packages in golang format of

 - Application/internal
-- Reposioty to deal wuth Db
+- Repository to deal with Db
 - Cmd to gather and run main
 - Input for data comming and config file
 - Output to store imported employees and error file generated